SpenceKonde/DxCore/megaavr/libraries/Logic/README.md

 * USART option will use XCK on input 0, TXD on input 1, and is not valid for input 2.
   * MISO is (supposedly) available as an input when SPI is used as the input.
   * Parts with two TCBs or three ACs give them their own channel on 0/1-series.
 Obviously there wouldn't be enough channels for this if it were done on a Dx with 5 TCBs, and 3 ACs.
 The other parts that have multiples of these (2-series and Dx) have one channel for this, and the input number selects which one is used, but only the first two can be used.
 * The tinyAVR 0/1-series datasheets refer to the event channels as 0 and 1.
-On all subsequent parts, they are referred to as A and B. The Logic library always accepts both, though we recommend using event_a/event_b everywhere, as it is clear that that is the convention that Microchip chose to settle on.
+On all subsequent parts, they are referred to as A and B. The Logic library always accepts both, though we recommend using `event_a`/`event_b`everywhere, as it is clear that that is the convention that Microchip chose to settle on.

 #### Accepted values for tinyAVR 2-series
 ``` c++